Web Accessibility Certifications (Are They Worth It?)

 The field of digital accessibility is a relatively new one, and as such, certifications of proficiency only recently began to be issued in 2016.
 Most people who are considered experts in digital accessibility are self-taught and do not have accessibility credentials.
 So, why are accessibility certifications helpful?

-Definition of the scope of knowledge for professionals
+Define the scope of knowledge for professionals

 You can learn a lot from the internet these days.
 But it’s very beneficial to go through a well-structured curriculum.
 And this is what web accessibility certification programs provide — a comprehensive set of modules and lessons curated to give students a proper foundation in web accessibility.

-Providing a frame of reference for quality work in the industry
+Provide a frame of reference for quality work in the industry

 With these certifications, experts can have a guide on what is expected of them.
 Additionally, quality work can be attained and maintained industry-wide.